rmaj91/dartApp/README.md

 ![SeeMainView](https://drive.google.com/file/d/14p7UXfmf7Q7Q1WVJDLoJl4G39B_vaGyH/view?usp=sharing)
 # dartApp
 ## JavaFX Application for dart players.
-It icludes 3 types of games:
+It includes 3 types of games:

 **Regular '01 game** which means players throw down points from setted amount eg 501 to 0.
 Player which do that first win.
 The             condition of win is that u have to have exacly 0 points (you cant overthrow, eg. throw 7 if u have 5 points) and if double out option is setted you have to finish with double field.( for example if u have 10 points u have to throw "double 5" field).